 Respondents in focus groups and interviews identified mental health services, psychosocial support, and assistance with housing services in the eligible metropolitan area as important needs.
 When it came to linking with HIV care, the most consistently reported barriers across communities were psychosocial and emotional factors.
 Barriers to using and adhering to HIV care and treatment included the cost of housing, the availability of housing, and discrimination in housing, particularly in DC and Maryland.

 To address some of these barriers — especially as they affect marginalized populations — DC is:

 COVID-19 interrupted DC’s 2020 needs assessment, so the next comprehensive needs assessment will be conducted in 2021.
-There will be an emphasis on reaching people who are out of care or recently re-engaged in care.
+There will be an emphasis on reaching people who are out of care or who recently re-engaged in care.
 The needs assessment will also include people who are HIV negative to better understand HIV prevention needs.

-In October 2019, DC Health increased its efforts to engage communities, but paused those activities in March 2020 to launch COVID-19 prevention measures.
+In October 2019, DC Health increased its efforts to engage communities, but it paused those activities in March 2020 to launch COVID-19 prevention measures.
 In May 2020, DC Health resumed its engagement activities, using virtual platforms.

 Through these efforts, as of late 2020, DC Health has heard from approximately 740 community members from a diversity of communities, many who are not traditionally part of engagement efforts or meetings.
 While many unique experiences were shared during population-specific sessions, several themes arose across communities: